aichiko/CCLaunchAnimation/README.md

 ## Installation

-There are three ways to use SDWebImage in your project:
+There are three ways to use CCLaunchAnimation in your project:
 - using CocoaPods
 - by cloning the project into your repository